unitedastronomer/E1-572G-Hackintosh/assets/INFO.md

     <tr>
       <td>
         <p><b>Display Controller</b>:<br />
-                     <li>The VGA port is actually a DisplayPort internally, you may need to adjust the device properties - such as the connector type, and the BUS ID.
-Not guaranteed to work as it maybe hardwired to the dGPU.<br /><br /></li>
+                     The VGA port is actually a DisplayPort internally, you may need to adjust the device properties - such as the connector type, and the BUS ID.
+Not guaranteed to work as it maybe hardwired to the dGPU.<br /><br />
      <code>framebuffer-con2-type</code> sets the correct connector type for HDMI, and resolves HDMI audio.<br /><br />
      <code>enable-backlight-smoother</code> enabling smoother brightness transition when adjusting the brightness.<br /><br />
      <code>backlight-smoother-lowerbound</code> prevents the display from fully going black when brightness is set to the lowest.<br /><br />